You are here

 Child resistant closures for liquid nicotine will also become mandatory to reduce the risk to children of accidental ingestion.

-These amendments mainly affect nicotine e-cigarettes and nicotine liquid.
-The changes will also apply to other novel nicotine delivery products, including heat-not burn tobacco.
+These changes affect nicotine e-cigarettes and nicotine liquid, as well as other novel nicotine delivery products, including heat-not burn tobacco.

 Nicotine replacement therapies (including sprays, patches, lozenges and chews) that do not require a prescription will continue to be available from pharmacies and some retail outlets.